Berwyn, Illinois: Features

 Berwyn is a very diverse community, with some larger homes on its south side and many smaller, bungalow-type homes on the north side around Roosevelt Road and Cermak Road.
 The town also has many duplexes and three unit buildings.
 Because of the predominance of small residences in Berwyn, the community has an unusually low carbon footprint.
 According to data published by the Center for Neighborhood Technology, Berwyn had the lowest per capita CO2 emissions from homes and private vehicles in the Chicago area.

 Berwyn has one of the world's largest laundromats, 13500 sqft in size, with 161 washers and 140 dryers, a kids' play area, big screen TVs, a bird sanctuary, and free pizza on Wednesday nights.
 It incurred extensive damage from an electrical fire in 2004 but was rebuilt in early 2006.
 This laundromat received considerable recognition for using a solar thermal system (the largest such installation in Illinois) to meet its hot water needs.

-The Berwyn Eagles Club is a small venue that plays host as a bingo hall as well as an arena for monthly professional wrestling events held by All American Wrestling, which is considered to be one of the top independent pro wrestling companies in the Midwest.